 As a virtual assistant, you can make enough money to help pay off debt faster or add more freedom to your life.
 Plus, as you begin to gain more experience, you can quickly increase your rates.

-Jenny is an alumni of 30 Days Or Less To Virtual Assistant Success.
+Jenny is an alumni of Fully Booked VA.
 She was able to launch her VA business within 1 month after enrolling in the course.
 Now she works around 20 hours per week and earns an average of $2,500 per month working from home as a virtual assistant.
 Read her success story here.

 Is being a virtual assistant worth it?